eric-nieuwland/Thoth/docs/man/USAGE.md

 ### Language codes

-To create a multilingual text first decide in which languages you'll write it.

-Use the two-letter language code from [ISO 639][ISO-639]:
+For multilingual text use the two-letter language codes from [ISO 639][ISO-639], e.g.:
 - `en` English
 - `nl` Dutch